 So it’s frustrating to once again see the natural consequence of his disorganization – and more than tempting to point out that if he was better organized this wouldn’t happen.

-But you also recognize there’s also an opportunity in this challenge.
-A chance to help your son practice his problem-solving skills and grow independently to find solutions.
+But you also recognize there’s an opportunity in this challenge.
+A chance to help your son practice his problem-solving skills and grow independently to find possible solutions.

 Daily challenges are opportunities for teaching kids problem-solving skills